 In a word, Vail is “Epic”.
-195 interesting fall line trails, vast Back Bowls comprising over 3,000 acres of wide open natural terrain.
+With 195 interesting fall line trails, vast Back Bowls comprising over 3,000 acres of wide open natural terrain.
 You ski from Africa to Italy, to China and Russia- fun trail dedications!
 Vail may be the most ideal skiers’ mountain in the world.
 Perfectly pitched slopes, modern lifts to the beautiful base village of Vail Village and Lionshead.
 Caveat: skiing at Vail is a better choice, versus snowboarding Vail – quite a bit of traversing around this vast terrain easily done on two boards.

-Vail Resorts now owns 36 ski resorts across the country and globe, to include nearby Beaver Creek, Breckenridge, Keystone, plus Heavenly, Northstar and Kirkwood in California, Park City Mountain Resort which encompasses The Canyons in Utah, plus Afton Alps and Brighton in Michigan, and Whistler Blackcomb in BC Canada, Okemo and Stowe Mountain in Vermont, NY’s Hunter, NH’s Mount Sunapee, Perisher Australia, and the Epic Pass is also valid for skiing at Telluride at $800, and other Vail Resorts Epic Pass partner resorts.
+Vail Resorts now owns 42 ski resorts across the country and globe, to include nearby Beaver Creek, Breckenridge, Keystone, plus Heavenly, Northstar and Kirkwood in California, Park City Mountain Resort which encompasses The Canyons in Utah, Whistler Blackcomb in BC Canada, Okemo, Mount Snow and Stowe Mountain in Vermont, NY’s Hunter, NH’s Attitash, Wildcat and Mount Sunapee, Andermatt Switzerland, Perisher Australia.
+The Epic Pass is also valid for skiing at Telluride and other Vail Resorts Epic Pass partner resorts (all for under $1000).
 The Epic Mix ski app tracks your vertical, your day and your lifetime on their slopes, along with updating you about lift line wait times!
 That’s the one epic concern – with over 2 million passes sold – crowds can be epic too!

 Vail is awesome – from the vast ski terrain, to the iconic original slope side Vail village, modeled after a Bavarian alpine town.
 Vail’s base is at 8,200’ elevation and the scenic summit is 11,570’ 2 miles high.
 Vail gets plenty of snow typically, but also boasts about 300 days of sunshine and classic western blue skies – “its either snowing or sunny at Vail” say the locals.